tiptop1/math_puzzles/README.md

 If some translated strings have been changed (added) it's necessary to regenerate translation bundles in following steps: flutter pub run intl_utils:generate
-Keep in mind that translation class AppLocalizations need dynamic methodo invocation.
+Keep in mind that translation class AppLocalizations need dynamic method invocation
+- so add invokingReflector before AppLocalizations class declaration.

 ### Annotations and dynamic method invocation
 To compile the project it's necessary to use build_runner package to generate code for reflectable